youtype/boto3_stubs_docs/mypy_boto3_cloudfront/client.md

 ### list_functions

-Gets a list of all CloudFront functions in your AWS account.
+Gets a list of all CloudFront functions in your account.

 Type annotations for `boto3.client("cloudfront").list_functions` method.